leonascimento/react-tween/README.md

 Tween
 ---

-Let's say you have a bar chart where each bar is an SVG `rect`.
-We want to animate the `rect` color from red to blue.
+Let's say you have a bar chart.
+We want to animate the bar color from red to blue.
 What's the ideal API for this?

 Here's the unanimated component.